The Auditor General can be engaged to conduct audits in the following ways:

 - Some statutory bodies, which have the prerogative to appoint auditors in their own right, appoint the Auditor General to conduct the audit.

-- At times International Financial Institutions such as the IBRD and IADB require that the Auditor General
+- At times International Financial Institutions such as the IBRD and IADB require that the Auditor General’s Department conduct the audits of projects funded by loan from these institutions.

 The Auditor General need not be engaged by the Management of a relevant state owned or state run entity but is empowered under section 116(2) and (3) of the Constitution of Trinidad and Tobago to conduct an audit if he/she thinks it is necessary.